SPMcDonald1316/data_vis_2020/README.md

 * add color to plotted points based on iris species type
 * add legend to show color & species
 * add hover functionality to allow user to view specific species

+#### points_on_a_map
+* using project from world_map
+* use data set from Simplemaps: World Cities Database
+* data set pre processed to remove cities smaller than 50,000
+* use lat & long to add cities to map